dellabellagabriel/neurostates/README.md

 ```

 # Basic Usage

+In neuroscience research, a common setup involves comparing two or more groups — for example, healthy controls and patients — to uncover differences in brain dynamics.
+One powerful approach to characterize these dynamics is to extract brain states from functional connectivity patterns over time.

+This page will walk you through the necessary steps to implement a brain states analysis with this library.

 ## Load data

 We load two groups of subjects — controls and patients — where each subject's data is a time series of brain activity (e.g., from fMRI or EEG).